-During the monitoring Staff will conduct a general inspection of the buildings and grounds.
+During the monitoring RIHousing asset management staff will conduct a general inspection of the buildings and grounds.
 The purpose of the inspection is to ensure the development, including common areas are in decent, safe, and sanitary condition.
-The Staff may take pictures of deficiencies to provide supporting documentation of physical findings.
+The RIHousing asset management staff may take pictures of deficiencies to provide supporting documentation of physical findings.